r-spatial/RQGIS/README.md

 writeOGR(ger, dir_tmp, "ger", driver = "ESRI Shapefile", overwrite_layer = TRUE)
 ```

 Now that we have a shapefile, we can move on to using RQGIS.
 First of all, we need to specify all the paths necessary to run the QGIS-API.
 Fortunately, `set_env` does this for us (assuming that QGIS and all necessary dependencies were installed correctly).
 The only thing we need to do is: specify the root path to the QGIS-installation.
 If you do not specify a path, `set_env` tries to find the OSGeo4W-installation on your C: drive (Windows).
 If you are running RQGIS under Linux or on a Mac, `set_env` assumes that your root path is "/usr" and "/applications/QGIS.app/Contents", respectively.
-Please note, that most of the RQGIS functions, you are likely to work with (such as `get_usage`, `get_options` and `run_qgis`), require the output list (as returned by `set_env`) containing the paths to the various installations necessary to run QGIS from within R.
+Please note, that most of the RQGIS functions, you are likely to work with (such as `find_algorithms`, `get_args_man` and `run_qgis`), require the output list (as returned by `set_env`) containing the paths to the various installations necessary to run QGIS from within R.

 ``` r
 # attach RQGIS